PAYONE-GmbH/PCP-client-javascript-SDK/README.md

   - `width`: (optional) Width in pixels, defaults to 400
   - `zIndex`: (optional) CSS z-index for the iframe, defaults to 9999

-- `token`: (required) JWT token obtained from your backend via the CommercePlatform-API
+- `token`: (required) JWT obtained from your backend via the CommercePlatform-API

 - `environment`: (required) Either 'test' or 'live'